Generating Novel Scene Compositions from Single Images and Videos: Experiments

-\paragraph{Comparison models} We compare our model with single image methods, SinGAN \citep{Shaham2019SinGANLA} and ConSinGAN \citep{Hinz2020ImprovedTF}, and with a recent model for few-shot image synthesis, FastGAN \citep{anonymous2021towards}.
-We use the original implementation codes provided by the authors.
-While training single image GANs from \citep{Shaham2019SinGANLA,Hinz2020ImprovedTF} on a single video, we applied the reconstruction loss on all frames, as we found this helpful in stabilizing the training.
+\myparagraph{Comparison models.} We compare our model with two single-image GANs, SinGAN \citep{Shaham2019SinGANLA} and ConSinGAN \citep{Hinz2020ImprovedTF}, and with a GAN model for few-shot image synthesis, FastGAN \citep{anonymous2021towards}.
+We use the original implementation source codes provided by the authors.
+While training single image GANs \citep{Shaham2019SinGANLA,Hinz2020ImprovedTF} on a single video, we applied the reconstruction loss on all frames, as we found this helpful in stabilizing the training.
+In addition, we compare our model to DreamBooth, a pre-trained text-to-image diffusion model that can be fine-tuned using a single image or few video frames.
+We use a publicly available re-implementation\footnote{\url{https://github.com/XavierXiao/Dreambooth-Stable-Diffusion}} of this model.
+The source code of SIV-GAN is publicly available\footnote{\url{https://github.com/boschresearch/one-shot-synthesis}} at a repository which also contains the source code of the work \citep{sushko2023wacv}.